SkyKuker/---/README.eng.md

 * 1667-1917 - Russian Empire's Government;
 * 1917-1920 - First Independence of Ukraine (was PRU);
 * 1920-1941 - Kyiv suffers under USSR;
-* 1941-1943 - Under Nazi Germany;
+* 1941-1943 - Under Nazi Germany (Kyiv has been freed in 1943 (English is from there) by allies' army (including USA));
 * 1943-1991 - Suffers again under USSR;
 * 1991-∞ - Independence of Ukraine.

-But English...
-Well, all (who wants and can) understand it.
+Minsk shares it's history with Kyiv (Belarusian language is prohibited cuz of likeliness)

 Q: I understand, but why won't you ban Lithuanian & German songs?
 You said that Kyiv was under Lithuania & Germany!
 A: Cuz I don't know Lithuanian & badly know German.

-Q: But is it all because of personal attitude to languages?
+Q: Is it all because of personal attitude to languages?
 A: No, for the God's sake!
 Believe me, no human in the world could know any language very good.
 It's the same about those languages, which I don't add to the project.
 By the way, do you know any Lithuanian song, except anthem of Lithuania?
 Or some German song, except any Rammstein song and anthem of Germany?
 If you don't - what are we talking about?